Wronsk-gh/recipe-db/README.md

 - [ ] Add the user ID in the query keys to avoid mixing up user data in case of persitent query cache
 - [ ] Check how google drive web app handles the auth and keeps the token, etc
 - [ ] Cache the access_token to avoid reauth
-- [ ] Optimise page load time (e.g. do not wait for gapi script to be loaded before proceeding with react rendering...)
 - [x] Prevent loading and api access before a user is initialised
 - [ ] Implement a persistent cache for the thumbnails such that they aren't all fetched at every refresh (e.g. with persistQueryClient plugin)
 - [ ] Ensure that the refresh token of a user is not visible by the client